tongueroo/forger/lib/templates/default/README.md

 This folder contains EC2 profile files that can be used with the [forger](https://github.com/tongueroo/forger) tool to quickly launch EC2 instances consistently with some pre-configured settings.

+## Generate a Forger Project

+    forger new ec2 # project name is ec2
+    cd ec2

-## Docker Box
+## EC2 Box

+Edit the `config/settings.yml` with an `s3_folder` so that forger can upload scripts to s3 as part of the creation process.
+These scripts are then made accessible to your user-data script with the `extract_scripts` helper.
+Check out the generated `app/user_data/layouts/default.sh` to see an example of it.
+It just downloads the scripts in `app/scripts` to the `/opt/folder`.
+To see the `extract_scripts` generated script you can run create with the `--noop` command.
+An example is provided below.

-To create your own AWS EC2 instance for testing you can run:
+To create an AWS EC2 instance you can run:

 	forger create box